Grow oregano and add a hint of Italy to your dish. In the right conditions, oregano will flourish, be sure to follow the steps.

 The best time to pick oregano is in early noon.
 Use scissors or shears to cut the branches, and leave a part of the stem.
 Gather the branches together, making bundles.
 You can use a piece of thin rope or a rubber band to fasten them into bundles.
 Make sure they have enough room to “breathe”, not tying them up too close.

 You can use oregano in food, or to treat different ailments.
-Its antibacterial and antifungal properties, prove very useful to kill different types of bacteria and to treat infections.
-If you use it to treat skin problems or infections, mix few drops of oregano oil with olive or coconut oil, and use it as a lotion on the infected area.
+Its antibacterial and antifungal properties, prove very useful to kill different types of bacteria and treat infections.
+If you use it to treat skin problems or infections, mix a few drops of oregano oil with olive or coconut oil, and use it as a lotion on the infected area.